hareh4ru/hareh4ru.github.io/_posts/2024-03-15-Hack-The-Box-CTF-2024.md

 The connections increase the file descriptors of the flag and socket we use in the orw payload (since it doesn't close one after connection), so they are 5 and 6 respectively.

-Therefore the 3rd payload should look like below.
+Therefore the 3rd payload should look like below.(in a pseudo-c code)

 ```c
 int socket_fd = 5;